lanl/hippynn/docs/source/user_guide/databases.rst

     network = networks.Hipnn("HIPNN", (species, positions, edge_indices), module_kwargs=network_params)

 Supplying predefined edge indices makes hippynn build pairs from these given edges instead of finding neighbors by radial distance.
-The hard cutoff is therefore not used to remove pairs.

-A note on *cell* variables.
-The shape of a cell variable should be specified as (n_systems,3,3), as described above.
-It is important to know that there are two common conventions for the cell matrix itself; we use the convention that the basis index comes first, and the cartesian index comes second.
-That is, similar to the ``ase`` package, the element ``cell[sys,i,j]`` gives the ``j`` cartesian coordinate of cell vector ``i`` in system ``sys``.
-If you experience massive errors while fitting to periodic boundary conditions, you may check the transposed version of your cell data, or compute the RDF.
+The pair list is therefore not filtered by ``dist_hard_max``.
+By default, HIP-NN networks built from predefined edges also use ``NoCutoff`` for the sensitivity cutoff, so messages along the supplied edges are not zeroed by distance.
+To keep the usual cosine sensitivity cutoff while using predefined edges, pass ``cutoff_type=CosCutoff`` in ``module_kwargs``.

+For periodic predefined edges, the array may instead have shape ``(n_systems, 5, num_edges)``.
+The first two rows are still the source and target atom indices, and rows ``2:5`` give the integer cell offset vector for each edge.

 Database Formats and notes
 ---------------------------